gvrkiran/whatsapp-public-groups/README.md

 * Use the `decrypt12.py`.
 It takes the key file and the encrypted database as input. `python decrypt12.py key msgstore.db.crypt12 msgstore.db`.
 The decrypted database is stored in the file named `msgstore.db`.

-* If you reached till here, Congrats!
+* If you reached until here, Congrats!
 Almost done!
 The file msgstore.db is a simple sqlite3 database which can be manipulated programmatically.
 You can browse the contents using a database browsing tool like <a href="http://sqlitebrowser.org/">DB Browser for SQLite</a> (on Linux, Mac and Windows).
 You can export the contents of the database to a tsv file using the file `saveDataAsTSV.py`.

 ## Data
-The dataset contains anonymised information.
+The folder `dataset` contains the anonymised data we collected for around 5 months from 178 groups.
+We replaced phone numbers with random integers.

 ## Contact